Ozone in Seafood Processing

 Storage of Live Seafood

-applications, fish or other seafood is transported and stored live prior to processing.
+In some commercial applications, fish or other seafood is transported and stored live prior to processing.
 In these applications, ozone can be used within this storage water to reduce bacteria and virus cross-contamination and therefore lowering the bacteria plants entering the processing center.

 Ozonated Ice and Fresh Fish Storage

-referred to as ozonated ice.
+Ozone can be dissolved into water that is then frozen in ice production.
+This process will essentially store the ozone within the ice creating what is commonly referred to as ozonated ice.
 This ozonated ice can be used for the storage of fish to prolong shelf-life and maintain a fresher, better-looking product to the end user.

-high-quality fish products for market, ozonated ice is commonly used on these vessels for the fish that are harvested early in the voyage and stored.
+Much of the fish that we consume is harvested in the ocean by large fishing vessels that may stay out at sea for weeks at a time.
+To maintain high-quality fish products for market, ozonated ice is commonly used on these vessels for the fish that are harvested early in the voyage and stored.
 Ozonated ice has gained popularity in seafood storage for many land based operations and fish farms.

 Antimicrobial Intervention in Fillet Machines and Cut Fillets